 |Complete College Scholarship Service (CSS Profile)

-- The CSS Profile helps determine your eligibility for institutional aid.
+- The CSS Profile determines eligibility for university aid.

-- Visit the College Board website, register, and complete the Profile.
+- Visit the College Board website, to complete the Profile.
 Northwestern’s CSS code is 1565.

 |Submit Tax Materials